widdly/BCR2000plus/README.md

 Group 1 has encoders controlling pans, and pushbutton sets Solo.

 Group 2 has device control (the blue hand) encoders and the pushbuttons select between of 8 banks device controls.
-The "edit" and "exit" buttons also scroll through the device control banks.
-The "Store" and "LEarn" buttons scroll through plugins.
+The "Edit" and "Exit" buttons also scroll through the device control banks.
+The "Store" and "Learn" buttons scroll through plugins.

 Group 3 has Crossfader on encoder 6, Headphones on 7 and Master Volume on 8.
 The push buttons select tracks.

-Group 4 has Send 3 levels and the encoders stop the clips for that track.
+Group 4 has Send 3 levels and the pushbuttons stop the clips for that track.

 The buttons on the lower right move the rectangle left and right, selecting a different set of 8 channels.
 It is possible to control the return channels as well as the normal channels.
 The two buttons above operate the Play and Stop transport.